-- To continue to work with the Dept. of Justice on the transition to the "Merlin" system. - To successfully implement the insurance verification system. - To continue to improve customer service.
+- To continue to work with the Dept. of Justice on improving the "Merlin" system. - To successfully implement the insurance verification system. - To continue to improve customer service.

 Treasurer-Clerk and Recorder/Records Preservation

 To continue to preserve the records of Lewis and Clark County through book refurbishing and technology.